secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/pty-benefits-australia/index.html.md

 * This leave runs concurrently with GitLab PTO.
 Team members should select `Vacation` in PTO by Roots to ensure that leave entitlements are properly tracked.
 For team members who are not covered by a modern award or enterprise agreement, they may be asked to take a period of paid annual leave if such request is reasonable, such as when a team member has accrued an excessive amount of paid annual leave.

 #### Personal/Carer’s Leave
+Sick and carer's leave (also known as personal leave or personal / carer's leave) lets an employee take time off to help them deal with personal illness, caring responsibilities and family emergencies.
+Team members will be entitled to personal/carer’s leave in accordance with the Fair Work Act 2009 (Cth) as varied from time to time.

+**Paid Carer's Leave:**

-* Team members will be entitled to personal/carer’s leave in accordance with the Fair Work Act 2009 (Cth) as varied from time to time.
-Currently that entitlement is 10 days of paid personal/carer’s leave for each year of continuous service for full-time team members and pro rata for part-time team members based on ordinary hours of work.
+Currently team members are entitled to 10 days of paid personal/carer’s leave for each year of continuous service for full-time team members and pro rata for part-time team members based on ordinary hours of work.
-* Personal/carer’s leave is cumulative and accrues progressively.
+    - Personal/carer’s leave is cumulative and accrues progressively.
+    - This leave runs concurrently with GitLab's PTO policy.

+*Eligibility:*

+A team member can take paid carer's leave to care for or support a member of their immediate family or household who is sick, injured or has an unexpected emergency.

+An immediate family member is a:

+* spouse or former spouse
+* de facto partner or former de facto partner child
+* parent
+* grandparent
+* grandchild
+* sibling, or
+* child, parent, grandparent, grandchild or sibling of the employee's spouse or de facto partner (or former spouse or de facto partner)

+*This definition includes step-relations (for example, step-parents and step-children) as well as adoptive relations

+* A household member is any person who lives with the employee

+*How to Apply:*

+1. Email leaves@gitlab.com at least 1 day prior to the start date (whenever possible)
+    - Include a medical certificate or statutory declaration noting you weren’t able to work because of an illness or injury, or needed to provide care or support to an immediate family or household member (because of an illness, injury, or unexpected emergency affecting the family member).

+2. Select `Out Sick` in PTO by Roots to ensure that leave entitlements are properly tracked.
+    - If you wish to take Carer's Leave but don't want to change your Slack status to Out Sick, send your Carer's Leave request to leaves@gitlab.com and the Absence Management team will manually add your leave to BambooHR and notify payroll.

+**Unpaid Carer's Leave:**

+All team members are entitled to 2 days unpaid carer’s leave.

+*Eligibility:*

+Team Members are eligible for 2 days unpaid carer’s leave each time an immediate family member or household member of the employee needs care and support because of:

+* Illness
+* Injury or
+* An unexpected emergency

+Full-time team members can only get unpaid carer’s leave if they don’t have any paid sick / carer’s leave left.

+An immediate family member is a:

+* spouse or former spouse
+* de facto partner or former de facto partner child
+* parent
+* grandparent
+* grandchild
+* sibling, or
+* child, parent, grandparent, grandchild or sibling of the employee's spouse or de facto partner (or former spouse or de facto partner).

+*This definition includes step-relations (for example, step-parents and step-children) as well as adoptive relations.

+* A household member is any person who lives with the employee.

+Unpaid carer’s leave can be taken:

+* In 1 continuous period (for example, 2 working days in a row) or,
+* In separate periods as agreed between the employee and employer (for example, 4 half days could be taken in a row).

+*How to Apply:*

+1. Email leaves@gitlab.com at least 1 day prior to the start date (whenever possible)
+    - Include a medical certificate or statutory declaration noting you weren’t able to work because of an illness or injury, or needed to provide care or support to an immediate family or household member (because of an illness, injury, or unexpected emergency affecting the member).

-* This leave runs concurrently with GitLab PTO.
-Team members should select `Out Sick` in PTO by Roots to ensure that leave entitlements are properly tracked.
-If you wish to take Carer's Leave but don't want to change your Slack status to Out Sick, send your Carer's Leave request to leaves@gitlab.com and the Absence Management team will manually add your leave to BambooHR and notify payroll.
+2. Select `Out Sick` in PTO by Roots to ensure that leave entitlements are properly tracked.
+    - If you wish to take Carer's Leave but don't want to change your Slack status to Out Sick, send your Carer's Leave request to leaves@gitlab.com and the Absence Management team will manually add your leave to BambooHR and notify payroll.

 #### Long Service Leave
 * Team members may be eligible for long service leave in accordance with state/territory based legislation as varied from time to time.